AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-31-agentic-coding-tools.md

 Start with one category.
 If you live in the terminal, try Claude Code or OpenCode.
 If you prefer a GUI, Cursor or Windsurf.
 If you want to delegate background work, OpenClaw or Hermes Agent.
 Connect everything through OpenRouter or LiteLLM for model routing.

 Stick with that stack for a month.
 See what works, what frustrates you, and what you wish the tools did differently.
 The ecosystem is moving fast enough that a gap today might be a feature next month.
 That pace is exciting, but it also means the best setup is the one you actually use.

+If this deep dive got you thinking about how agentic systems fit into the bigger picture of data architecture and AI workflows, I have written extensively on both topics.
+Check out my books on data architecture and agentic AI at [books.alexmerced.com](http://books.alexmerced.com).